syncfusion-content/windowsforms-docs/WindowsForms/TextBox/Text-Settings.md

 ### Multiline text settings

 You can display the multiple line text by using the [MultiLine](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.textbox.multiline?redirectedfrom=MSDN&view=netcore-3.1#System_Windows_Forms_TextBox_Multiline) property.
 If you want to show the text move to next line, you need to set the [WordWrap](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.textboxbase.wordwrap?redirectedfrom=MSDN&view=netcore-3.1#System_Windows_Forms_TextBoxBase_WordWrap) property to `true`.
-You can also show the horizontal or verical bar in `TextBoxExt` control by using [ScrollBars](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.textbox.scrollbars?redirectedfrom=MSDN&view=netcore-3.1#System_Windows_Forms_TextBox_ScrollBars) property.
+You can also show the horizontal or vertical bar in `TextBoxExt` control by using [ScrollBars](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.textbox.scrollbars?redirectedfrom=MSDN&view=netcore-3.1#System_Windows_Forms_TextBox_ScrollBars) property.

 {% tabs %}